 So where are EHS professionals focusing those funds?
 Let’s take a look.

 1. *Smart* personal protective equipment

 The use of personal protective equipment (PPE) and worksite clothing with sensors that monitor, collect, and record biometric, location, and movement data in real time is on the rise.
-In fact, the 2018 global EHS survey revealed that 22 percent of EHS professionals expected to use vital signs-monitoring wearables in their operations in 2019, while 43 percent planned to use location-tracking wearables and 44 percent anticipated using wearable sensors to track environmental conditions.
+In fact, the annual global EHS survey revealed that high priorities for 2020 were improving incident management (51% of respondents), achieving environmental compliance (46% of respondents), and enhancing occupational health, industrial hygiene and ergonomics (34% of respondents).

 This “smart” equipment collects the same data as wearable devices, including the user’s heart rate, calories burned, steps walked, and blood pressure.
 This equipment also tracks advanced metrics like the user’s blood alcohol content, blood oxygen levels, sweat levels, and vital signs.
 Some products may even detect changes in environmental conditions.
 Next-generation smart PPE is expected to monitor workers’ fatigue and alertness, which may help managers determine who needs a break and when.

 While there are some privacy concerns about how this data is collected and used by employers, monitoring factors that could contribute to accidents may significantly reduce the number of workplace accidents.

 Along with technological advances that enable “smart” PPE, there are also protective items that respect workers’ personal preferences.
 These may include items like:

 Looser-fitting respirators that allow workers to wear facial hair